-A motivated child is more likely to study harder, focus better and have a positive outlook on life.
-It is absolutely essential to how well a child learns, not only in school but in life too.
+Parents motivate the child to study harder, focus better and have a positive outlook on life.
+It is essential to how well a child learns, not only in school but in life too.
 Motivation helps ease the process of learning and understanding.

-It is very important for a child to be sufficiently motivated, or else they resort to negative behaviors, such as lack of effort, anger or quitting.
+A child needs to be sufficiently motivated, or else they resort to negative behaviors, such as lack of effort, anger or quitting.
 Motivated children are more likely to be successful and as parents, it is your job to keep your child motivated for their future.

 After all, “What you plant today, you will harvest tomorrow.”

-We bring you our top ten tips for keeping Your child motivated
+Top ten tips for keeping your child motivated

 1. Inspire them